jagatpandya/stenotype-design-engineering-storyboard-video-player/README.md

 > **Note:** To view the code in the GitHub repository with proper formatting, make sure to change the tab size from the default **8** to **4**.
 You can adjust this setting in `GitHub > Settings > Appearance > Tab Size Preference`.

-The HTML hierarchy below represents a video player structure, encapsulated within a main element with the class wrapper, consisting of a div with the class player and various nested elements, including controls, buttons and a video element with associated classes and attributes for styling and functionality.
+The following HTML hierarchy illustrates the structure of a video player.
+It is enclosed within a main element with the class wrapper, containing a div element with the class player and a series of nested elements.
+These include controls, buttons, and a video element, each with specific classes and attributes designed for styling and functionality.
 ```
 main.wrapper
 └── div.player